-3.2 Legal international trade
+6.2 Legal trade

 Quantify the level of international trade, identifying the source of statistics used (e.g. Customs statistics, CITES annual report data, FAO data, industry reports, etc.).
 Provide justification for inferences made about trade levels.
 Provide information about the nature of the trade (e.g. primarily for commercial purposes, primarily live specimens, primarily parts and derivatives, primarily of captive-bred or artificially propagated specimens, etc.) and about how the proposed amendment is expected to affect the nature of the trade.
+Discuss which parts and derivatives are or will be primarily in trade.